mlda-weiren/mlda-dlw/README.md

 - reducing unnecessary manpower allocation at an area that's already limited by the holding capactiy
 - Providing an easier contact tracing methods when phase 3 of Circuit Breaker arrives (when measures on larger events are loosen)
   This could be a possible driver for an early phase 3 as necessary technologies are available for monitoring the cases.
+  Thus, providing business continuity for those business that have yet to operate.
 ## Other Benefits
 - More precise contact tracing with the already exisiting physical security measures